 What brought you to this part of the country?
 (Chit chat)

 As I previously mentioned, I am contacting and visiting with people about some ideas on…..
-(Then use your telephone prompter or to set the interview.)
+(Then use your telephone prompter technique or one of the below choice questions shown in this article to set the interview.)

 Remember, always ask: Are daytime or evening appointments more convenient?
 (Offer a choice question vs closed end question)

-Sales Tip: This is the first is a series on setting appointments. in one of our next few articles on setting appointments we will be discussing how to get into the right mindset to start cold calls prospects and we will show you how to remove that fear of phone calling reluctance and get the ball rolling?
+Sales Tip: This is the first in a series on setting appointments. in the link at bottom of page, we will be discussing how to get into the right mindset to start phone calling cold prospects and we will show you how to remove the fear of phone calling reluctance and get the ball rolling?

 What do you think the purpose of the telephone is when you are cold calling prospects?
 This is where many agents just don't get it.